luxzg/WSL2-fixes/networkingMode=bridged.md

 - Start your WSL instance again, eg.
 `wsl -d Ubuntu`
-- We can check if systemd is working by running this in the WSL prompt:
+- We can now check if `systemd` is working by running this in the WSL prompt:
 `systemctl list-unit-files --type=service`

 With `systemd` enabled you should have networking working as earlier.